goatez/grape_lakes/README.md

 •	residence time of water<br />
 •	vertical depth<br />

-Additionally, the following fields are also included in my search:<br />
+Additionally, the following fields were also included in my search:<br />

 •	GNIS ID #<br />
 •	Geo-name ID #<br />